offset/draw-it/README.md

  - The OpenCV library and header files (I am using version 2.4.6)
  - The SFML library and header files (I am using version 2.1)
- - A c++11 compatible c++ compiler (I am using the g++ which is part of the gcc) I havent't build the program without QT-Creator yet, so I can't give you any further information.
+ - A c++11 compatible c++ compiler (I am using the g++ which is part of the gcc) I havent't build the program without Qt-Creator yet, so I can't give you any further information.

 Building the Documentation
 ==========================